Course Code: REL-CV-0-WH

 Section 1: Introduction A. About This Course B. Learning Objectives Section 2: What Is Workplace Harassment?
 A. Meet Carlos B. What Does Harassment Look Like?
 C. Sexual Harassment D. Quid Pro Quo Harassment E. Hostile Work Environment Harassment (Sexual) F. Racial Harassment G. Religious Harassment H. Ethnic Harassment I. Disability Harassment J. Age Harassment K. Harassment Based on a Medical Condition or Genetic Information L. Who Is Involved In Harassment Incidents?
 M. The Importance of Preventing Harassment N. What is Workplace Bullying?
 O. What Is a Hostile Work Environment?
 P. Section Summary Q. Review Section 3: Response to Workplace Harassment A. Responding to Workplace Harassment B. During and After an Investigation C. Retaliation D. Zero Tolerance E. What if You Are Accused of Harassment?
 F. Section Summary G. Review Section 4: Workplace Harassment Policies and Prevention A. Harassment Policies and Training B. Prevention Strategies C. Future Incidents D. Section Summary Section 5: Conclusion A. Course Summary B. Congratulations

-Mr. Winter received his MBA from the University of Richmond and his BA in Psychology from the University of Virginia.
-He is certified as a Senior Professional in Human Resources by the HR Certification Institute and the Society for Human Resource Management.
-Mr. Winter has more than 30 years of experience as a human resources practitioner, and has served as an HR executive in a variety of business settings, including service and manufacturing companies in both domestic and international settings.
-He is currently the president of an HR consulting firm focused on HR strategy and leadership, organizational and individual development, and coaching and training.
+Mr. Winter received an MBA from the University of Richmond and a BA in Psychology from the University of Virginia.
+He is certified as a Senior Professional in Human Resources by the Human Resources Certification Institute and is a member of the Society for Human Resource Management.
+Mr. Winter has served as an HR executive in a variety of business settings, and has more than 30 years of experience as a human resources practitioner.
+He is currently the president of an HR consulting firm focused on HR strategy and leadership, organizational and individual development, coaching, and training.

-Disclosure: David A. Winter has declared that no conflict of interest, Relevant Financial Relationship or Relevant Non-Financial Relationship exists.
+Disclosure: David A. Winter, MBA, SPHR, SHRM-SP has declared that no conflict of interest, Relevant Financial Relationship or Relevant Non-Financial Relationship exists.

 Relias will be transparent in disclosing if any commercial support, sponsorship or co-providership is present prior to the learner completing the course.